arielperez82/arielperez.io/public/cv/Ariel_Perez_Resume_2025.md

 Led junior engineering team in building a robust, performant, service-oriented architecture on top of Shopify with Ember, NodeJS APIs, and Postgres on Heroku.

 - Re-engineered subscription product management process reducing lead time for new product listings from days to minutes.
-- Co-developed optimization algorithm for allocating custom-tailored boxes of gourmet products to subscribers.
+- Co-developed an optimization algorithm for allocating custom-tailored boxes of gourmet products to subscribers, improving customer satisfaction and operational efficiency.

 ### **Prior Roles**